ietf-wg-cellar/ebml-specification/specification.markdown

 ## Master Element

 A Master Element MUST declare a length in octets from zero to VINTMAX.
 The Master Element MAY also use an unknown length.
-See [the section on Element Data Size](#element-data-size) for rules that apply to elements of unknown length.
+See (#element-data-size) for rules that apply to elements of unknown length.

 The Master Element contains zero, one, or many other elements.
-EBML Elements contained within a Master Element MUST have the EBMLParentPath of their Element Path equal to the EBMLMasterPath of the Master Element Element Path (see [the section on the EBML Path](#path)).
+EBML Elements contained within a Master Element MUST have the EBMLParentPath of their Element Path equal to the EBMLMasterPath of the Master Element Element Path (see (#path)).
 Element Data stored within Master Elements SHOULD only consist of EBML Elements and SHOULD NOT contain any data that is not part of an EBML Element.
 The EBML Schema identifies what Element IDs are valid within the Master Elements for that version of the EBML Document Type.
 Any data contained within a Master Element that is not part of a Child Element MUST be ignored.

 ## Binary Element